fperez/fperez.org-src/py4science/git.rst

 While Git can be used strictly in 'private' mode, where you only keep repositories in one computer, you will often want to share your work with others.
-The most natural way to do this is to have a repository located on a system that is always online and to which both parties have access, this central location hosts a repository that can be read from and written to by both, and acts as a synchronization point.
+The most natural way to do this is to have a repository located on a system that is always online and to which both parties have access.
+This central location hosts a repository that can be read from and written to by both, and acts as a synchronization point.